ajstarna/SemaPhoR/Src/README.md

 pip3 install -r requirements.txt

-You also most download and make svm_light: http://svmlight.joachims.org/ The executables svm_learn and svm_classify are expected to be in your `$PATH`.
+You also must download and make svm_light: http://svmlight.joachims.org/ The executables svm_learn and svm_classify are expected to be in your `$PATH`.

 ============================